netless-io/fastboard/docs/en/migration.md

 #### Open Slides

-In white-web-sdk, slides are inserted throw the scenes API, which in practice we have found to be inconvenient in the following scenarios:
+In white-web-sdk, slides are inserted through the scenes API, which in practice we have found to be inconvenient in the following scenarios:

 - Multiple slides open at the same time.
 - PDF files are more easy to read in continuous scrolling rather than in pages.